 Common everyday uses of sodium hypochlorite: Babies bottle sterilising fluids contain 2% sodium hypochlorite.
 We bathe our children in swimming pools for hours at a time at up to 0.25% sodium hypocholrite and drink chlorinated water with up to 0.005% sodium hypoclorite.
 And dentists use it during deep surgery.

 Benz Blackwash contains sodium hypochlorite as an oxidiser.
 It is this oxidising process that makes Blackwash such a highly effective cleaning solution.
-Sodium hypochlorite's strength in a product and during application are normally referred to by a percentage of chlorine.
+Sodium hypochlorite's strength in a product and during application are normally referred to by a percentage of available chlorine.

 There has been much confusion about the reality of the effect of sodium hypochlorite, when used responsibly and in accordance with Health and Safety guidelines, on both humans and the environment.